luteg96/Anjy/README.md

 ### Update

 - `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
 Get token from [Github settings](https://github.com/settings/tokens).
 So you can update your bot from filled repository on each restart. `Str`.
   - **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect.
 DON'T delete .gitignore file.
-For more information read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended).
+For more information read [THIS](https://github.com/anasty17/mirror-leech-switch-bot/tree/master#upstream-repo-recommended).
 - `UPSTREAM_BRANCH`: Upstream branch for update.
 Default is `master`. `Str`

 ### Leech

 - `LEECH_SPLIT_SIZE`: Size of split in bytes.
 Default is `2GB`.
 Default is `4GB` if your account is premium. `Int`
-- `AS_DOCUMENT`: Default type of Telegram file upload.
+- `AS_DOCUMENT`: Default type of Switch file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
-- `MEDIA_GROUP`: View Uploaded splitted file parts in media group.
-Default is `False`. `Bool`.
-- `USER_TRANSMISSION`: Upload/Download by user session.
-Default is `False`. `Bool`
 - `LEECH_FILENAME_PREFIX`: Add custom word to leeched file name. `Str`
-- `LEECH_DUMP_CHAT`: Chat ID or USERNAME to where files would be uploaded. `Int`|`Str`. **NOTE**: Only available for superGroup/channel.
-Add `-100` before channel/superGroup id.
-In short don't add bot or account id!
+- `LEECH_DUMP_CHAT`: receiver id or group id where files would be uploaded. `Str`.
+Incase you want to add group then you must specify commiunty and group ID seperated by `|` like `community_id|group_id`.

 ### qBittorrent/Aria2c